Fitness gurus tell us we should be training to “stick it to our haters”.

-“Outwork Everyone” does not mean compete against everyone else in the gym and try to be the biggest, strongest, fastest, etc.
+“Outwork Everyone” does not mean competing against everyone else in the gym or trying to be the biggest, strongest, fastest, etc.

-That would be egotistical nonsense, and I believe ego is the enemy of success.
+That would be egotistical nonsense.
+Ego is the enemy of success.

-Nobody has any idea how hard you are prepared to work to reach your goals.
+Nobody has any idea how hard you are prepared to work to reach your goal, but you.
 They don’t get to tell you what you can or cannot do, because you hold the reigns on your journey.

 Sometimes we just need a little kick up the a** to realize that.

 One which will not bend, and will not break.

 Until next time,

 - Teixeira, P. J., et al. Exercise, physical activity, and self-determination theory: A systematic review.
 Int J Behav Nutr Phys Act.
 (2012)